Samsung Galaxy Buds Pro release date, price, news and features

 The highlights of the Samsung Galaxy Buds Pro are their improved active noise cancellation of up to 20db to better match up against the Apple AirPods Pro and Sony WF-1000XM3, and new IPX7 water resistance rating - the highest of any earbud Samsung has released so far.

-Other neat features include 360 Audio featuring Dolby Head Tracking technology that keep the sound in front of you even when you turn your head and Game Mode that reduces the latency of the earbuds while playing mobile games like Fortnite.
+Other neat features include 360 Audio featuring Dolby Head Tracking technology that keep the sound in front of you even when you turn your head and Game Mode that reduces the latency of the earbuds while playing mobile games.

 The battery life, according to Samsung's estimates, is around 8 hours per charge with noise cancellation turned off, and 5 hours with it on.
 The petite charging case that ships with the earbuds holds another 20 or 13 hours depending if you're using active noise cancelling or not, and Samsung says that with quick charging, you can get an hour of playback after only five minutes of charging.